CHOPWELL WOOD HAS REOPENED. EAST SIDE OF PITMAN’S WALK REMAINS CLOSED DUE TO FALLEN TREES NEAR POWER CABLES. ORIENTEERING ROUTE IS ALSO CLOSED.

-Chopwell Wood is used by an incredible 200,000 people every year.
+Chopwell Wood is used by more than 200,000 people every year.
 We welcome everyone who wants to enjoy the Wood: walkers, runners, dog walkers, horse riders, LARPERS*, orienteers, cyclists…and everyone else.
+Please maintain social distancing during Covid-19 restrictions.

 Part of the Friends’ work is to encourage sensitive recreational use and consideration between all the users of the Wood.
 A lot of work goes, voluntarily, into keeping the woodland a beautiful and harmonious place.
 Help us to make sure Chopwell Wood continues to support such a diverse range of users and activities by following a few simple rules.